touchlab/KaMPKit/docs/GENERAL_ARCHITECTURE.md

 ## Overall Architecture

+#### Platform
 The KaMP kit, whether running in Android or iOS, starts with the platforms View (`MainActivity` / `ViewController`).
-There it creates a ViewModel(`BreedViewModel`) on Android so that we can use LiveData and have the benefits of a ViewModel.
-In order to keep the two platforms consistent, we've added a class called `NativeViewModel` in the shared code to be used by the iOS platform.
+These are the standard UI classes for each platform are launched when the app starts.
+They are responsible for all the UI, including dealing with the RecyclerView/UITableView, getting input from the user and handling the views lifecycle.
+#### ViewModel
+From the platforms views we then have the ViewModel layer which is responsible for connecting our shared data and the views.
+In Android this extends the Jetpack ViewModel(`BreedViewModel`) and connects to that lifecycle.
+For iOS it’s connected with callbacks and the lifecycle is handled manually, which is done in the `NativeViewModel` class.
 These ViewModels take in two callbacks from the Platform View, then create and call the `BreedModel`.
+#### Model
-The BreedModel is in the common MultiPlatform code, so we are already in the common code.
+The BreedModel is in the common MultiPlatform code, and handles the business logic.
 The BreedModel references the Multiplatform-Settings, and two helper classes: `DogApiImpl` (which implements the KtorApi) and `DatabaseHelper`.
 The DatabseHelper and DogApiImpl both use the Multiplatform libraries to retrieve data and send it back to the BreedModel.

 > note that the BreedModel references the interface KtorApi.
 This is so we can test the Model using a Mock Api